fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

     This command will install all the packages listed in `requirements.txt`.

 Now, you are ready to run the project.

-Now you are ready to run the project.

 ## Usage